 Glen spoke up, "I don't understand, Russ.
 Can you give us a hint?"

-"You just moved from a thought of ACCEPTANCE to a thought of COMPASSION.
+"By empathizing with your customer, you shifted from a thought of ACCEPTANCE to a thought of COMPASSION.
 The next level would be OPPORTUNITY.
-Opportunity means that you may consider a completely different way of communicating to your prospective customers than phone calls.
+Opportunity means that you consider different ways of communicating to your prospective customers than phone calls.
 Make sense?"

 Lucy said, "I think I know.
 You’re talking about direct-mail or something else, right?"

-Glen interjected, "I don't think I can afford a direct-mail campaign.
+Glen interjected, "I can't afford a direct-mail campaign.
 What's wrong with getting one new customer per week?"